contagon/handbook/handbook/38-church-policies-and-guidelines.md

 The Lord’s law of chastity is:

-* Abstinence from sexual relations outside of a marriage between a man and a woman according to God’s law.
+* Abstinence from sexual relations outside of a legal marriage between a man and a woman.
 * Fidelity within marriage.

 Physical intimacy between husband and wife is intended to be beautiful and sacred.
 It is ordained of God for the creation of children and for the expression of love between husband and wife.